virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Complexity and Multiple Actors

-Complex networks of causes and decisions, typical of situations in which many hands operate, may obscure accountability[7].
+Complex networks of causes and decisions, typical of situations in which many hands operate, may obscure accountability.
 When multiple people contribute to system decisions, determining who is responsible becomes difficult.

 ### Automation and Delegation

-Certain prevalent design features, such as anthropomorphizing a system, delegating decision making to it, and delegating instruction to it diminish a user's sense of agency and responsibility[7].
+Certain prevalent design features, such as anthropomorphizing a system, delegating decision making to it, and delegating instruction to it diminish a user's sense of agency and responsibility.
 When responsibility is delegated to automated systems, it becomes unclear who bears accountability.

 ### Moral Responsibility of Computers

-It has even been argued that intelligent computer systems can bear moral responsibility themselves[4].
+It has even been argued that intelligent computer systems can bear moral responsibility themselves.
 This raises questions about how responsibility should be assigned when autonomous systems make decisions.

 ## Professional Codes of Conduct

 Professional organizations establish codes of ethics to guide responsibility and accountability.
-The ACM Code of Ethics and Professional Conduct serves as the conscience of the computing profession[8].
-The Code expresses the values and aspirations of computing professionals and serves as a guide for ethical decision-making[8].
+The ACM Code of Ethics and Professional Conduct serves as the conscience of the computing profession.
+The Code expresses the values and aspirations of computing professionals and serves as a guide for ethical decision-making.

 ## Summary